 Expert Tips

-Zucchini naturally contains a ton of moisture, and because we want to mimic the texture of pasta noodles, we want to try to extract as much moisture as possible from the zucchini so we aren’t left with mushy zoodles.
+Zucchini naturally contains a ton of moisture, and we want to try to extract as much moisture as possible so we aren’t left with mushy zoodles.
 I like to do this by laying the zucchini noodles on a few layers of paper towel, sprinkling with salt, and then topping with another few layers of paper towel and some heavy items like books or pots.
-Through the process of osmosis this will naturally extract moisture from the zucchini noodles.
+Through the process of osmosis, this will naturally extract moisture from the zucchini noodles.

 Unsure how to spiralize your noods?
 If you don’t have a spiralizer on hand you can purchase pre-spiralized zucchini noodles from your local grocery store.